 Which dog pool is the best?
-We found that Kopeks Outdoor Swimming Pool is functional as well as durable.
+Our team of independent experts agree that Kopeks Outdoor Swimming Pool is functional as well as durable.
 It will provide long-lasting fun in your backyard, and it’s quite large too.

-However, if you want something more portable, perhaps consider the Doog Foldable Pet Pop-Up Pool as a more lightweight alternative.
+However, if you want something more portable, we recommend you consider the Doog Foldable Pet Pop-Up Pool as a more lightweight alternative.

 The best pools for dogs are those that are made specifically for pets.
 Inflatable pools for kids, for example, could be too fragile for the dog's nails and teeth.
 Full-sized pools, on the other hand, are a bit dangerous and require vigilant supervision as dogs can drown in them easily.
 A small poo made specifically for pets is the best and the safest option - both for the pool and for your dog.

 Uh, this can be a difficult topic.
 While some pet parents have made it work with well-behaved dogs, we usually don’t recommend trying this.
 Especially if the pool is inflatable, it will get destroyed way too easily if the dog gets carried away while playing.